Inductor Basics: Structure, Parameters, and Measurement

 Choke Inductors

-Low-frequency choke coil is used in the current circuit, audio circuit or field output circuit.
-Its function is to prevent low-frequency AC from passing.
+Low-frequency choke coils are used in the current circuit, audio circuit, or field output circuit.
+Their function is to prevent low-frequency AC from passing.

 Generally, the low-frequency choke coil used in the audio circuit is called the audio choke coil, the low-frequency choke coil used in the field output circuit is called the field choke coil, and that used in the current filter circuit is named the smoothing choke coil.

-Low-frequency choke coils generally use "E" shaped silicon-steel sheet iron core, permalloy iron core or ferrimagnetic core.
-In order to prevent magnetic saturation caused by a large DC, an appropriate gap should be left in the core during the installation.
+Low-frequency choke coils generally use "E" shaped silicon-steel sheet iron core, permalloy iron core, or ferrimagnetic core.
+In order to prevent magnetic saturation caused by large DC current, an appropriate gap should be left in the core during installation.

 III Characteristics and Functions